nerdsandwords/poynter-pdf/README.md

-# The project to free "When Nerds and Words Collide" from its PDF Prison
+# Liberate "Nerds and Words" from its PDF Prison

-What better tribute to give *When Nerds and Words Collide* than to set it free from its paper tomb and elevate it to a new heavenly body in the cloud servers, with  integrated, multi-platform-functionality!
+But why settle for  *When Nerds and Words Collide* in PDF format?
+Let's fight its fight against non-machine-readable formats.
+Let's free it from its paper tomb and elevate it into the cloud servers, into a new heavenly body with  integrated, multi-platform-functionality!

 ## Manifest